Sandy Nurse

-Sandra Nurse (born April 3, 1984) is a Panamanian-born American carpenter and Democratic politician from New York City who has served as the New York City Council member for the 37th district since 2022.
+Sandra Nurse (born April 3, 1984) is an American Democratic politician from New York City who has served as the New York City Council member for the 37th district since 2022.
 District 37 covers Bushwick and other neighborhoods in northern Brooklyn.

-Early life
+Early life and education

-Nurse was born in Panama and raised by her mother, a U.S. Navy veteran.
+Nurse was born in Panama and raised by a White American mother and a Afro-Panamanian father both serving in the U.S. Navy.
+She grew up in Panama until she was around 5 years old, when the family moved to various military posts including Cuba, South Korea, and Japan before she settled in Bushwick, Brooklyn in 2009.

+Nuse graduated from Emmanuel College in Boston with a bachelor’s degree in political science, which put her in student loan debt.
+She completed graduate studies at The New School.

 Career

 Prior to her runs for political office, Nurse worked in a number of jobs and fields, including as a waitress, a food delivery worker, a janitor, a community organizer, and most prominently a carpenter.
 She is also the founder of the Brooklyn-based composting organization BK ROT and a cofounder of the Mayday Space, a venue for progressive organizations.

 2020 campaigns

 In September 2019, Nurse announced that she would run for the 54th district of the New York State Assembly, challenging incumbent Democrat Erik Martin Dilan from the left.
 Nurse was one of two left-wing challengers in the race, alongside State Senator Julia Salazar's chief of staff, Boris Santos.

 However, after City Councilmember Rafael Espinal resigned from the overlapping 37th district of the New York City Council in January 2020, Nurse chose to abandon her Assembly campaign and run in the special election to replace Espinal.
 Nurse was seen as one of two major candidates in the race alongside district leader Darma Diaz, who had the support of Espinal and was seen as the race's establishment candidate.

 With the March arrival of the COVID-19 pandemic in New York City, the election took several unexpected turns.
 First, the planned April special election was suspended, then moved to June, and finally cancelled altogether in favor of a traditional primary and general election to be held in June and November.
 Governor Andrew Cuomo additionally decreed that, in light of the pandemic, the number of signatures required to make it onto the ballot would be significantly reduced – but the New York City Board of Elections ruled in April that the new requirements would not apply to the special election, leaving every candidate but Diaz short of the necessary number of signatures and thus barred from the ballot.
 Nurse fought the ruling and argued that the Brooklyn Democratic Party had meddled to ensure a Diaz victory, but was unsuccessful in reinstating herself on the special election ballot.
 Diaz thus was able to win both the primary and general elections completely unopposed.